Kallias254/isp-final/ai-docs/subscriber_and_plan_management_revisited.md

 *   **The `ipAssignmentType` Field (The Brain):** This dropdown on the Plan will have three clear options:
     *   **Dynamic-Pool:** For standard PPPoE or IPoE customers who get the next available IP.
 This plan must be linked to a `dynamicIpPool`.
     *   **Static-Pool:** For business or premium customers who need a static IP, but you want to assign it to them from a pre-defined range (e.g., your "Public IP Pool").
 This plan must be linked to a `staticIpPool`.
-    *   **Static-Individual:** A special case where the IP is manually defined elsewhere (less common, but useful for specific B2B clients).

 *   **The `subscribers` Collection (The Order):** When you create a new subscriber, you are simply linking a person to a plan.
 The system then automatically knows all the rules to apply based on the plan they are on.